Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 17:31:48 💤 Idle (8 peers), best: #85272 (0x0410…df45), finalized #85270 (0x7604…006b), ⬇ 87.2kiB/s ⬆ 209.8kiB/s
 ```

-Once we see `💤 Idle` we are done syncing and our node has now fully catched up.
+Once we see `💤 Idle`, we are done syncing, and our node has now fully caught up.

 ## What's Next

 This is where our story ends.
-We have a working node connect to the Goldberg chain.
-It doesn't do much right, it certantly doesn't produce any blocks, but this is something that we will fix but before that let's
-discuss in the next chapter on how to do a simple but effective deployment.
+We have a working node connected to the Goldberg chain.
+It doesn't do much right now, certainly doesn't produce any blocks, but this is something that we will fix.
+Before that, let's discuss in the next chapter how to do a simple but effective deployment.